Kaljurand/K6nele/docs/android_things/README.md

-://github.com/Kaljurand/speech-trigger/releases/download/v0.1.21/SpeechTrigger-0.1.21.apkree hands-free light switch or something else
+Free hands-free light switch or something else
 ==============================================

 _Work in progress_